brc-dd/iron-webcrypto/README.md

 import * as Iron from 'iron-webcrypto';
 ```

-Then modify function calls to pass a Web Crypto implementation as first param.
+Then modify function calls to pass a Web Crypto implementation as the first
+param.
 For example:

 ```js
 Iron.seal(obj, password, Iron.defaults);